Weak Modular Zilber-Pink with Derivatives: D-special varieties

-Observe that though we defined D-special varieties in a differential algebraic language, they are purely algebraic geometric objects.
-In particular, D-special varieties over $C$ do not depend on the choice of the differentially closed extension $K$.
-Moreover, we could give an equivalent definition by using only algebraic language and completely avoiding mentioning derivations.
-Indeed, after choosing a geodesic variety associated with $T$, we could just differentiate the modular relations defining $T$ and get some algebraic relations between $\bar{j},\bar{j'},\bar{j''}$, possibly over $\bar{z}$.
-Now eliminating $z$'s from those equations, that is, existentially quantifying over $\bar{z}$, we get algebraic equations defining our D-special variety.
-This is equivalent to taking the fibre above a Zariski generic $\bar{z}$ and taking its Zariski closure over $C$ (this obviously does not depend on the choice of $\bar{z}$ as long as it is generic).
+As pointed out above, we can (and do) give an equivalent definition of D-special varieties using only algebraic language and completely avoiding mentioning derivations.
+Indeed, after choosing a geodesic variety $U$ associated with $T$, we can differentiate the modular relations defining $T$ and get some algebraic relations between $\bar{j},\bar{j}',\bar{j}''$, possibly over $\bar{z}$.
+Then eliminating $\bar{z}$ from those equations, that is, existentially quantifying over $\bar{z}$, we get algebraic equations defining $\langle \langle U, T \rangle \rangle$.